 - 12 corn tortillas

-- 4-6 avocado oil or safflower oil or frying oil of your taste
+- 4-6 cups cups avocado oil or safflower oil or your favorite frying oil

 - ¼ large onion

 - 1 garlic clove